BhathiyaPrasad/BhathiyaPrasad/readme.md

-## I'm Bhathiya Prasad, a Trainee Full-Stack Developer 👨‍💻
+## I'm Trainee Full-Stack Developer 👨‍💻

 ####  🔭I’m currently a Undergraduate Student in University Of Colombo